jlquinn/xbows-driver/doc/spec.md

 packets periodically.
 If not, the keyboard will revert to the last used built-in backlight mode after about 3 seconds.

+This is also true for key assignments.
+The keymap reverts to default after about 3 seconds.
+This suggests that refreshing the keyboard with a lighting program will preserve the keymap.

+Sending light frames after the keymap is what the driver does to keep things going.

+Q: Is sending 0c periodically enough?
+A: Yes.
+We don't have to send light frames to keep the driver program alive.
+Just sending an idle command every 2 seconds is adequate.

 # Custom Layer Programming